1,000+ Opportunities

 edu with questions or to schedule an appointment to speak with a global education specialist.
 Start a Study Abroad Program Application

-Based on current listing details, eligibility includes: Undergraduate students at Ohio State, with awards ranging from $150 to $3,000, based on various criteria including major, program choice, and financial need.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Undergraduate students at Ohio State, with awards ranging from $150 to $3,000, based on various criteria including major, program choice, and financial need.
+Confirm the full requirements in the official notice before applying.